 Suppose you are a payer, and after reading this article, you feel that you need to request a refund under the Direct Debit Guarantee.
 In that case, we always recommend that you speak to the organisation that collected the Direct Debit in the first instance before exploring a Direct Debit Indemnity claim.

 Most issues can be resolved without going down the indemnity claim route, and they will then be able to advise you on what to do next and potentially arrange a refund if there has been an error with the Direct Debit.
 Direct Debit Indemnity claims should always be the last resort.

 For service users and Facilities Management clients

-There are two main reasons or issues that would bring about a Direct Debit indemnity claim.
+There are three main reasons or issues that would bring about a Direct Debit indemnity claim.
 They would include the following:

 - Circumstances where there are issues with the advance notice

 - No valid authority in place, including where the wrong customer has been debited.
 The reason codes used by banks and building societies can be found in the Guide & Rules and on the indemnity claim advice report.

 - Indemnity claim fraud attempts